Safety of Machinery Health and Safety Compliance Engineering

 Routes to compliance have been simplified particularly for fixed installations which must be installed applying good engineering practices, which have to be documented and the documentation held by the person responsible for the installation for as long as it is in operation.
 Fixed installations are not subjected to conformity assessment with the essential requirements of the directive, and therefore need not carry the CE mark.

-A copy of the New Electromagnetic Compatibility (EMC) Directive 2004/108/EC may be downloaded here.
+A copy of the Electromagnetic Compatibility (EMC) Directive 2004/108/EC may be downloaded here.